 Peppadew roasted red peppers are "grown until perfectly firm and plump when we then carefully pick and de-seed them before hand cutting them into whole generous portions.
 They are flame roasted as this retains their natural taste and colour.
 Enjoy as an accompaniment to your barbecue, as part of a salad or as an essential part of an antipasti plate."
 Any true foodie has a jar of roasted red peppers in the fridge, but you might be lacking in inspiration when it comes to using them.
 There is so much more that you can do with them than putting them in to pasta dishes and salad.
 Any meal, or even a sandwich, that needs livening up a bit, add a roasted red pepper to it - instantly transformed!

-You could of course add some meat to this if you really wanted to, a grilled chicken breast work work well, but it really isn’t missing meat.
-The meaty texture of the halloumi with the hummus adds plenty of texture and protein and there is lots of flavour coming from the roasted red pepper and the sweet chilli sauce.
+You could of course add some meat to this if you really wanted to, a grilled chicken breast work work well, but it really isn't missing meat.
+The meaty texture of the halloumi with the hummus adds plenty of texture and protein.
+There is also lots of flavour coming from the roasted red pepper and the sweet chilli sauce.

 - 2 Peppadew roasted red peppers